-The American Society of Comparative Law, Inc. (ASCL) is the leading organization in the United States promoting the comparative study of law.
-Founded in 1951, it is a thriving organization of more than 100 institutional sponsor members, both in the United States and abroad, and a growing number of individual members.
+The American Society of Comparative Law, Inc. (ASCL) is the leading organization promoting the study of comparative law.
+Founded in 1951, it is a thriving organization of about 100 institutional sponsor members, both in the United States and abroad, and a growing number of individual members.
 It is a member in good standing of the American Council of Learned Societies and International Association of Legal Science.

 The Society publishes The American Journal of Comparative Law, the outstanding publication of scholarship on comparative law.
 The ASCL also publishes a comparative law book series.
 It holds annual meetings at which comparative law scholars present research and critically examine important legal issues from a comparative perspective.
 In addition, it provides support to and organizes other scholarly conferences and workshops both in the United States and internationally that deal with comparative law.
 Each year, the Society’s prizes recognize exceptional publications and other contributions by comparative law scholars.
 The Society also promotes the exchange of information and opinion among students of comparative law through its website and on social media, and provides networking opportunities to young and established comparative law scholars.

 In more formal terms, The American Society of Comparative Law, Inc. (originally incorporated as the American Association for the Comparative Study of Law, Inc.), is an organization of institutional and individual members devoted to research and writing on foreign and comparative law as well as private international law.